Art and Psychology of Artwork

 The French poet André Breton, heavily influenced by these ideas, wrote the first ‘Surrealist Manifesto’ (Manifeste du surréalisme) 1924.
 This offers an insight to understand where the Surrealists, such as Salvador Dalí, Man Ray, Max Ernst, Joan Miró; in some part, took inspiration from.
 This paved the way from virtual representation to abstract art.

 In short, Art is a familiar concept, with numerous forms and interpretations – leaving you to decide for yourself what Art is to you.
 But to make it more transparent, here are five things that you should know about Art, Aesthetics and psychology of artworks:

 1. The Essence of Artistic Expression

 Art psychology is the expression of the human, and its beauty is in its interpretation – all different, none incorrect.
 While you can assign a textbook definition to Art, Art itself in its creation will forever be ever-changing and unique.
 In reality, that’s what makes Art so fascinating, it depicts human psychology and is left to the perception to decipher.

 Just look at abstract Art, it has meaning behind it that can be different to everyone.
 You can buy abstract paintings by commissioning an artist and get an artistic expression of what you relate to without having to create it yourself.

 The personal touch of an artist is what makes art paintings unique, significant, and inimitable down to the very last stroke.
-Since the concept of Art is a product of human psychology, even a piece that wasn’t created by, you could tell your story.
+Since the concept of Art is a product of the human brain/psychology, even a piece that wasn’t created by, you could tell your story.

 Art is something you relate to, something that draws your attention towards itself – a connection.
 In reality, the psychology of Art is at play, and it beckons your attention towards what resonates with you.
 The colours, the strokes, the concept, the story, the texture – all unique, come together to make something you fancy.